-Mich. files brief on gay marriage ban
+Mich. asks Supreme Court to affirm gay marriage ban

 Detroit — The state of Michigan on Monday asked the U.S. Supreme Court to affirm the state’s gay marriage ban and urged the court to quickly take up the case of a Hazel Park couple.

 In the state’s filing, a 32-page brief, attorneys say the legal argument on marriage comes down to voters.

 “This case comes down to two words: Who decides,” according to the brief.
 “The history of our democracy demonstrates the wisdom of allowing the people to decide important issues at the ballot box, rather than ceding those decisions to unelected judges.”

 Attorneys for April DeBoer and Jayne Rowse, the couple challenging the state’s 10-year-old gay marriage ban, filed briefs with the Supreme Court last week, asking justices to review their case.